RomanCLV/MathEvaluator/README.md

 The `from` paramter must be lower than `to` parameter, else it will simply return 0.

-If the `step` parameter is evaluated as a 0-negative number, an error will be throwed.
+If the `step` parameter is evaluated is lower than 0.000001, an error will be throwed.

 ### Examples